ferrine/gelato/README.md

 Usage
 -----
 I use generic approach for decorating all Lasagne at once.
 Thus, for using Gelato you need to replace import statements for layers only.
-For constructing a network, you need to be in pm.Model context environment.
+For constructing a network you need to be the in pm.Model context environment.

 **Warning**
  - `gelato.layers.helper` module, it is not equivalent to `lasagne.layers.helper`, it declares only `get_output` function.